![]() ![]() |

 3.2 Members shall be entitled to such services and privileges as shall be determined for their various divisions and classifications by proper actions of the Board of Directors of the association.

-3.3 All potential candidates for membership in the associations must attend a meeting of the Board of Directors of the association for the purposes of introduction and assessment of qualifications for membership.
+3.3 All potential candidates for membership in the associations are required to attend a meeting of the association for the purposes of introduction.
+If a candidate doesn’t attend a meeting of the association their membership may qualify for cancellation.
+(01/10/23 amendment proposed.)

 3.5 Members who have been suspended because of delinquent dues must reapply for membership before the Board of Directors of the association following new membership criteria as stated in Part D, Section 4.

-4.1 There shall be four (4)divisions of membership in the association, Professional Active, Honorary, Aspiring and Sustainingin theAssociation.
+4.1 There shall be four (4) divisions of membership in the association, Professional Active, Honorary, Aspiring and Sustaining in the Association.

-4.2 There maybe various classifications under each division of membership of this Association.
+4.2 There may be various classifications under each division of membership of this Association.

 4.3 Classification shall be established by proper action of the Board of Directors of the association.